AaronEC/CBR-House-Price-Recommender/README.md

 # AUTHOR: Aaron Cardwell – aaron_cardwell@hotmail.com

-# Case-Based Reasoning RECOMMENDER system
+# Case-Based Reasoning AI RECOMMENDER system

 Recommends a house price to an estate agent based on nearby recent sales in a database, and their similarity to the customers’ house.